 In 2009, Andrea was unexpectedly laid off from her job in a corporate downsizing, and experienced what millions of Americans have faced.
 She responded by creating "Project Bounce Back" to document the way other Americans handled adversity in tough economic times.
 With her husband, three children and a rented RV, she traveled through 21 states and covered more than 6,400 miles to find stories of inspiration, hope and reinvention.
 Their itinerary was determined primarily through social media.

-In 2011, Andrea began investigating underage drinking and substance abuse.
+In 2011, Andrea investigated the epidemic of underage drinking and substance abuse.
 She produced dozens of news stories, including a series of reports that led to the arrest and conviction of a D.C. liquor store owner who was caught selling alcohol to minors.
-Their work attracted worldwide attention and has been recognized nationally by Mothers Against Drunk Driving, and regionally with community service awards from the Keeping It Safe Coalition of Montgomery County, Maryland and the Washington Regional Alcohol Program.
-Andrea has been invited to speak about her landmark reporting on underage drinking at conferences across the country, including the Northwest Alcohol Conference in Boise, Idaho and at a statewide conference in Detroit, at the invitation of the Michigan Governor's office.
+Her work attracted worldwide attention and has been recognized with both national, regional and local awards.

 Andrea is a cum laude anthropology graduate of Vassar College in Poughkeepsie, New York and the London School of Economics in England.
 She was honored with the KCBS-TV Fellowship for graduate study at the University of Southern California School of Journalism.
 Andrea is married to Bill McCarren, the Executive Director of the National Press Club.